khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 #### Non-dismissible alerts
 Non-dismissible alerts can only be removed after a system condition is met.

-Use non-dismissable alerts when the user is prevented from completing a task until a system-condition is met.
+Use non-dismissible alerts when the user is prevented from completing a task until a system-condition is met.

 * The user encounters an alert notifying them their license has expired.
 The alert is only removed when they have uploaded a new license in the admin area.